Job Prospects... At a glance

 * Growth projections are based on the wider category “Personal Assistants and Secretaries”.

 The number of personal assistants in employment fell from 2006 to 2013.
-This fall is expected to continue, with a strong decrease in employment projected out to 2025.
-Employment in 2025 is projected to be roughly one-third of what it was in 2013.
+This fall is expected to continue, with a strong decrease in employment projected out to 2028.
+Employment in 2028 is projected to be significantly less than it was in 2013.
 This sharp fall in employment means it is likely to be difficult for new graduates to get into this occupation.

 Source: Statistics NZ Census and MBIE projections